 Jeff Chapman, OTR/L, is the 2008-2009 HSS Hand Therapy Fellow.
-Carol Page, PT, DPT, CHT is Manager of Strategic Improvement and Education for the Rehabilitation Department and coordinates the fellowship program.
-Questions about the program can be directed to Carol at email@example.com.
+Carol Page, PT, DPT, CHT is Senior Director of HSS Rehabilitation and directs the fellowship program.
+Questions about the program can be directed to Carol at firstname.lastname@example.org.

 Carol: Jeff, it’s a real pleasure to have you with us as our 2008-2009 Hand Therapy Fellow.
 What led you to apply for the fellowship?